hdavid16/InventoryManagement.jl/README.md

 ### Example 1

-This example has plant with unlimited raw material supply that converts `:B` to `:A` with a 1:1 stoichiometry.
+This example has plant that converts `:B` to `:A` with a 1:1 stoichiometry.
 The plant sells both materials to a downstream retailer that has market demand for both materials.
 This system is modeled using 3 nodes:
 - Plant: Node 1 (stores `:B`) => Node 2 (stores `:A`)
 - Retailer: Node 3 buys `:B` from Node 1 and `:A` from Node 2